mateuszjurewicz/notes_public/Machine Learning.md

   1. Neural Clustering Process (pointwise) aka NCP
   2. Clusterwise Clustering Process (clusterwise) aka CCP

 I will refer to pointwise NCP as just NCP.
 CCP, by contrast, predicts one cluster at a time.
 NCP is $O(N)$, CCP is $O(K)$, where $N$ is the cardinality of the input set and $K$ is the number of clusters.
+I have some doubts, from the implementation it looks like NCP is $O(NK)$, the paper claims to achieve $O(N)$ through parallelization, but I see it loop over all points and within that loop over all current clusters + one potential newly opened one.

 Important to note that NCP/CCP does not **explicitly enforce permutation invariance** of the final output.
 So there's still a chance that it won't learn to make the same clustering choices with regards to two permutations of the same underlying set.
+Additionally, authors report a metric related to how permutations of the same set change the prediction.

 NCP and CCP were tested on clustering mixtures of 2D Gaussians, clustering MNIST images into single-class clusters, and something called Spike Sorting, which is not an ordering task, but it's about grouping electrical neuron activity spikes as belonging to individual neurons.